Subscribe To This Site

 It is fashionable to have a utility room for laundry and other white goods such as the spin dryer and sometimes the freezer.
 All these appliances can be pretty noisy, so there is a lot to be said for this.

 However, fridges and freezers are not so very noisy and they give off heat from the heat exchanger at the back all the time.
-If you have some or all of these appliances in the kitchen or at least just adjacent to the kitchen you can benefit from their heat.
+If you have some or all of these appliances in the kitchen or at least just adjacent to the kitchen you can benefit from their heat, heat which is being generated all the time anyway.

 If you are buying aluminium foil from a DIY outlet, look for the R value, which tells you how much insulation the foil provides.
 The higher the R value the better the insulation provided.